Raynobrak/TriangleTacTic/README.md

 # TriangleTacTic
-A upgraded version of Tic Tac Toe with 3 symbols instead of 2 : Crosses, Rounds and Triangles.
+An upgraded version of Tic Tac Toe with 3 symbols instead of 2 : Crosses, Rounds and *Triangles*.